 The last thing visitors driving to Lake Louise want is to drive all the way there, only to find the access roads blocked off by Parks Canada staff.
 If, like most visitors, your trip to Banff National Park will be by car, we strongly recommend you take advantage of the Lake Louise shuttle service offered by Parks Canada and/or private operators.

-The aforementioned Lake Louise shuttles get you around the area, but for those not already here, there are several convenient ways to get to Lake Louise by bus:
+The Parks Canada Lake Louise shuttles are useful once you’re in the area, but they rely on driving to Lake Louise.
+If you want to get to Lake Louise without driving, there are several convenient ways to get to Lake Louise by bus:

 The Brewster Express Bus

-The Brewster Express bus offers bi-directional service between Calgary to Banff, Canmore, Kananaskis, Lake Louise and Jasper.
-Passengers can get picked up or dropped off at a wide variety of area locations, including the Samson Mall, the Fairmont Chateau Lake Louise, the Post Hotel, the HI Hostel, Lake Louise Inn or the Deer Lodge.
+The Brewster Express bus is a Calgary Airport shuttle which offers service between Calgary, Banff, Canmore, Kananaskis, Lake Louise and Jasper.
+Passengers can get picked up or dropped off at a wide variety of area locations, including the Samson Mall, and many of the hotels in Lake Louise.

 Mountain Park Transportation

-A locally run company, Mountain Park Transportation has been offering shuttle bus service from Calgary & Banff to Lake Louise for nearly 25 years.
+A locally run company, Mountain Park Transportation has been offering shuttle bus service from Calgary and Banff to Lake Louise since 1999.
 Mountain Park Transportation offers convenient pickup and drop-off locations, including the Calgary Airport, the Crowfoot LRT station, or right at the door of most Town of Banff and Lake Louise hotels.

 The Rider Express Bus